ThasianX/ElegantTimeline-SwiftUI/README.md

 `ElegantTimeline` is a SwiftUI demonstration of a multi-faceted timline view with interactions between the calendar, list, and app theme.

-If you are a developer, this repository is meant for you.
+If you are a developer or designer, this repository is meant for you.
 Down below, I've listed all the features this demonstration app includes so you can learn more about a feature you're interested in implementing yourself.

 ALSO, please do this repository justice and run it on an actual device.
-Depending on how good your Mac is, you may not have the best experience since this demonstration does do some pretty hardcore renders :).
-The app will also look better if you run it on an iPhone X or above.
+It will look so much more elegant with the bezels and rounded corners and run smoother as the simulator isn't suited for hardcore renders like deez.
+Also, the app will look better if you run it on an iPhone X or above.
 The list snaps to the nearest cell based on the top notch bezel.
 How cool is that.

 **The GIFs may take a while to load depending on your internet speed.
 If you want to view an individual GIF, just click it.**